DesignInTheBlack/Elevate/README.md

 Proprietary software developed by Ken Pickett.
 All rights reserved.
 Unauthorized distribution prohibited.

-*Elevate your web design.
-Elevate your code.*
+*Elevate Your Code.
+Elevate the Web.*